 Prerequisite: RS 751 or written permission of the instructor is required.
-Through course lectures, dyadic discussions, topical readings, and activities, students acquire skills in planning and implementing programs for young children with special needs and their families.
-Students examine the conceptual and theoretical foundations underlying current educational and therapeutic models of intervention, including existing curricula designed for use with infants and young children with special needs.
-Students develop competencies in designing appropriate environments for skill acquisition; educational/developmental programs (IEP/IFSP); schedules and routines for all service delivery settings; and strategies to facilitate interdisciplinary and multidisciplinary functioning.
-Strong emphasis is placed on integrating current research with early intervention "best practice" for young children and their families.
+An in-depth review of available curricula for young children with special needs and ways to implement "best practice" intervention strategies with young children and their families.
+The course includes dyadic discussions and readings on topics central to an adequate understanding of the conceptual and theoretical foundations underlying current educational and therapeutic models of intervention, including existing curricula designed for use with infants and young children with special needs.
+Through course lectures, readings, and activities, students acquire skills in planning and implementing programs for young children with special needs and their families.
+Further, students develop competencies in designing appropriate environments for skill acquisition; educational/developmental programs (IEP/IFSP); schedules and routines for all service delivery settings; and strategies to facilitate interdisciplinary and multidisciplinary functioning.
+Strong emphasis is placed on integrating current research with early intervention "best practice."